ihsanizwer/SoftExIp/README.md

 # SoftExIp

 This is a simple script that will find excluded IP based logs from a given log.
-It will output the resulting logs in to a CSV file.
+It will output the results in to a CSV file.

 # Usage.